-&lt;sup>5Selective recall of ego-relevant feedback is documented in the experiments of Chew et al. (2020) and Zimmermann (2020).
+6Selective recall of ego-relevant feedback is documented in the experiments of Chew et al. (2020) and Zimmermann (2020).
 Both papers find that negative feedback on IQ test performance is more likely to be forgotten, compared to positive feedback.

-&lt;sup>6For a review of the information avoidance literature, see the survey of Golman et al. (2017).
-In the health domain, Oster et al. (2013) and Ganguly and Tasoff (2016) provide empirical evidence that people avoid medical testing.
+7For a review of the information avoidance literature, see the survey of Golman et al. (2017).
+In the health domain, Ganguly and Tasoff (2016) and Oster et al. (2013) provide empirical evidence that people avoid medical testing.
 In a financial context, Karlsson et al. (2009) and Sicherman et al. (2015) show that investors check their portfolios less often when the market is falling.